enjoy-digital/litex/doc/coding_style.md

 `offset`, `size`, `reset`, `pulse` and `values` explicitly when they clarify the register layout or behavior.
 Simple full-width data registers can remain plain `CSRStorage(width, description=...)` / `CSRStatus(width, description=...)`.
+In CSR declarations, align keyword arguments, especially `description=`, with the surrounding fields/registers.
+Do not pad immediately after the opening parenthesis; keep the first argument next to `(` and align later keyword columns with spaces before the keyword.
+Use only the spaces needed to align with the longest argument prefix in the local block; the longest line itself keeps a single space before `description=`.
+Keep CSR keyword arguments tight around `=`, while preserving normal Python assignment spacing outside CSR argument lists.

 The HyperBus core is a good reference for CSR style: group related registers, describe each field, use `values` for enumerations and connect fields by name.